 There are many car dealerships that are quick to offer you financing, but the terms might not necessarily be in your best interest.
 Another option for you is to seek out an auto financing company, but knowing where to start your research can be confusing.

-Factors to consider include interest rates, credit requirements, loan terms and vehicle restrictions.
-Here’s a look at the difference between dealer and direct financing, what to consider when researching auto finance companies and our top picks of such companies for 2017.
+Factors to consider include interest rates, credit requirements, loan terms, and vehicle restrictions.
+Here’s a look at the difference between a dealer and direct financing, what to consider when researching auto finance companies and our top picks of such companies for 2017.

 Direct lending is when you seek out and obtain auto financing through a bank, credit union or online financial institution.
 You work with them directly, and, if your loan is approved, you get the funds to purchase the vehicle of your choice.

 Compare the pros and cons to make a better decision.

 - It takes financing out of the purchase price equation.
 Auto dealers profit from the amount you pay for the car.
 They have the incentive to offer buyers financing with attractive low monthly payments, but this costs you more in the long run because the loan is stretched out over more years.